Miki Saito

 It does more than play notes—it carries sadness, joy, and strength.
 It tells stories.

 That is why I named this album Tales of Shinobue.
-Each piece is a story—eight moments and inner journeys expressed through this instrument.
+Each piece is a story—eight moments and emotional landscapes expressed through this instrument.

 I did not grow up playing the shinobue.
 I discovered it later in life, at age 54, without knowing where it would lead.
 But the more I played, the more I realized that this instrument could say what words could not.